MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sap.md

 |-----|-----|
 |Get SAP element detail error|Indicates a problem retrieving the UI element's attribute|

-## <a name="populatetextfield"></a> Populate text field in window
+## <a name="populatetextfield"></a> Populate SAP text field in element

-Fills a text box in a window with the specified text.
+Fills a text box in a SAP window with the specified text.

 ### Input parameters